buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes

 Does this RFC entail any proposed changes to the core specifications or extensions?

+Buildpack API:
-New key in `<layers>/launch.toml`, logic to disambiguate multiple buildpacks specifying different default process types, consumption of the disambiguated default process type by the exporter.
+* New key in `<layers>/launch.toml`
+* Logic to disambiguate multiple buildpacks specifying different default process types (such that the last buildpack to specify a default process type wins)
+* Consumption of the disambiguated default process type by the exporter when setting the image entrypoint

+Platform API:
+* The lifecycle will assume `default = true` for `web` processes from buildpacks implementing buildpack APIs earlier than `0.Y`.
+* If `<process-type>` does not match a buildpack-provided process, the lifecycle will fail (vs. warn)